c-allergic/2024-Summer-UGRP/UGRP.typ

   content((7,-0.2),"(b)",anchor: "north")
 }), x: 70%, y:70%, reflow: true),
 caption: [
-  (a) A possibe diagram of P, NP, and NP-complete problems @garey1979computers and their relation.
+  (a) A possibe diagram of P, NP, and NP-complete problems @garey1979computers and their reduction relations.
 The circles represent the classes of problems.
 The arrow represents the reduction from one kind of problem to another.
  (b) Several Problems in the package `ProblemReductions.jl`.
 ] ) <fig-problem-reductions>

 Among these problems, the factoring problem is one of the most important problems in number theory and cryptography such as RSA system @rivest1978method@aggarwal2009breaking.
 It is in NP-intermediate as shown in @fig-problem-reductions, which means it is neither in P nor in NP-complete.
 Solving the factoring problem could lead to breakthroughs in analyzing the vulnerabilities of the RSA system.
-And up to now, people have developed many ways to solve the factoring problem, for example, reducing it to the closest lattice vector problem then use SVP(Shortest Vector Problem) algorithm to solve it @micciancio2001hardness, and using a primitive method --- encoding it into an array multiplier, both of which could be reduced to the Ising model.
+And up to now, people have developed many ways to solve the factoring problem, for example, reducing it to the closest lattice vector problem then use _Shortest Vector Problem_(SVP) algorithm to solve it @schnorr2021fast, and using a primitive method --- encoding it into an array multiplier @nguyen2023quantum, both of which could be reduced to the Ising model.

 Unfortunately, although there are already many well-established reductions for NP problems @lucas2014ising, we don't have a clear and usable way to reduce factoring to Ising model.
 This motivates the development of our package, `ProblemReductions.jl`, which not only provides a practical way to bridge this gap, enabling us to leverage the power of Ising machines for factoring problems, but also build up the reduction framework of NP problem.
 In this article, we aim to demonstrate the process of solving a factoring problem using an Ising machine with the assistance of ProblemReductions.jl, as depicted in @mainfigure.
 Since we do not have access to actual hardware, we employ the `GenericTensorNetworks` package instead, which provides a software-based Ising machine solver.
 #figure(scale(canvas(length: 1.1cm, {